syash12/Predicting-Future-Sales/README.md

 Training Models
 -----------------
-We tried out a variety of different models to predict this dataset ranging from ARMA and ARIMA, Prophet, Nested LSTMs, XGBoost, and Independently Recurrent Neural Networks
+We tried out a variety of different models to predict this dataset ranging from ARMA and ARIMA, Prophet, Nested LSTMs, XGBoost, and Independently Recurrent Neural Networks.

-#### ARMA and ARIMA
+#### ARIMA

 Generally ARMA and ARIMA are the standard way to predict stationary time series.
 ARIMA (Autoregressive Integrated Moving Average) is generally used to predict stationary time series.
+As a time series technique, ARIMA assumes there is a continuity in the trend between the past and future.
 Using ARIMA, we were not really able to predict the sales of the data well.
 Our RMSE score was around 2.0.
-Therefore we decided to explore other models to fit our data

 #### Prophet